Contact Center Solutions Featured Article

 Genesys Study Finds the UK Tops in Customer Intelligence Usage

-The research cited by Genesys (News - Alert) officials shows that while British firms are more likely to adopt strategic metrics than other regions to better assess customer service delivery and retention, there is still work to be done.
+The research cited by Genesys officials shows that while British firms are more likely to adopt strategic metrics than other regions to better assess customer service delivery and retention, there is still work to be done.
 Contact centers are largely operational and use traditional metrics, such as call duration or average speed to answer, to assess the customer experience.

 Only 30 percent measure revenue per call, which survey officials say "would provide more useful customer intelligence."